A humorous travel anecdote that inspired a social conversation affecting women world-wide.

 It was a good minute before she was upright once more and briskly announced that this was going to be tough — exactly the words of comfort I needed before the ordeal in front of me.
 While she declared herself unsure of how easily these bad boys would come out, she did promise to “do her best”, and that’s all a girl can really ask for.

 That moment marked the beginning of the Brazilian wax from hell.

-As I was a particularly tough client, it seemed only inevitable that I’d have to assume a number of provocative positions to ensure easy access and minimal pain.
+As I had particularly stubborn bad boys, it seemed only inevitable that I’d have to assume a number of provocative positions to ensure easy access and minimal pain.
 These position ranged, from being up on four knees (need I continue this reference?), to hugging my knees in a ball to one side (like one of the less dignified yoga poses,) to being up on my knees once more.
 I felt exploratory, to say the least.

-At one point, she bold declared my vagina had a “flailing” design, which she was very grateful for as it means she didn’t need to hunt too vigorously for hidden hairs.
+At one point, she boldly declared my vagina had a “flailing” design, which she was very grateful for as it meant she didn’t need to hunt too vigorously for hidden hairs.

 Never before had my waxing lady, or anyone else for that matter, given me any insight into my vagina.
-Yet, in conservative Ecuador made up of devout catholics, I was receiving revelatory insight into the design and construct of my vagina.
+Yet, in conservative Ecuador, I was receiving revelatory insight into the design and construct of my vagina.